Portugal’s house price boom continues strong

-Portugal has one of the highest owner-occupation rates in Europe, partly caused by generous government mortgage subsidies having helped push up owner occupation from 52% of all housing in 1981, to 74% in 2013 and to 75.2% in 2016.
+Portugal has one of the highest owner-occupation rates in Europe, partly caused by generous government mortgage subsidies having helped push up owner occupation from 52% of all housing in 1981, to 74% in 2013 and finally to about 75% last year.

 Meanwhile the private rental market has shrunk from 39% of total dwelling stock in 1981, to currently about 20%.
 The social rental sector is small at around 3% of the total housing stock, or 16% of total rental stock.

-The shrinking of the private rental market was caused by tenancy laws that discouraged landlordism by giving tenants controlled rents and protecting them against eviction.
-As a result, young people either live at home, or pay exorbitant key money, or buy an apartment.
-This has led to a considerable pent-up demand for rental housing.
+The shrinking of the private rental market was caused by tenancy laws that gave tenants strongly controlled rents and protected them against eviction.
+As a result, young people usually either live at home, or pay exorbitant key money, or buy an apartment.
+This led to a considerable pent-up demand for rental housing.

-Law 31/2012, which was passed by the Portuguese government on August 14, 2012, aims give more protection and rights to landlords.
-Previously, the country’s urban lease regime was strongly pro-tenant.
-The Portuguese government approved the new legal measure to reform the rental market, one of the conditions for the country’s €78bn bailout agreement from the IMF, ECB and European Commission.
+Things were improved by Law 31/2012, passed on August 14, 2012, which gave more rights to landlords.
+The new measure was one of the conditions for the country’s €78bn bailout agreement from the IMF, ECB and European Commission.

 Changes in the law include the following:

-- The new legislation allows parties to agree on any specific period for the duration of the lease, instead of the previous minimum of 5 years.
+- The new legislation allows parties to agree on any duration of lease, instead of the previous minimum of 5 years.
 If a period is not defined in the contract, the lease is assumed to be set for two years, which can be renewed automatically.

 The new law also strengthens the landlord’s ability to terminate a lease agreement: